The prime rib, or standing rib roast, is a fine American Christmas or special occasion menu item, because the prime rib roast is spectacularly tasty.

 Prime Rib Roast Philosophy

-Coming right off the salt discussion, it is important for you as the chef to have a Zen-like state of mind concerning your pricy moo.
-This is not some burger your momma slapped on the frying pan.
+Coming right off the salt discussion, this is not some burger your momma slapped on the frying pan.
 This is an expensive cut of meat.
 The prime rib is not a toy.

 Why does that happen?
 I followed the recipe!